JaJaMalikov/burrow/README.md

 Before build commands can be run `npm` must be installed and dependencies must be installed with `npm install`.

 To create and run a development distribution run `npm start` and to create a production build run `npm run build`.
 To lint your code for issues, run `npm run lint`.

+## Serving the production build

+Run `npm run serve` after building to host the `build` directory on port 8080.
+The server listens on all interfaces so other devices on your LAN can access the app at `http://<your-ip>:8080`.